-Three exhilarating years - that’s how long it’s been since we first made our mark in the world of Voice and SMS APIs.
-We’ve certainly come a long way since our inception, confidently striding in the right direction, scaling up our team from 4 to 30 members, and growing our customer base at an unbelievable rate (by 400% in 2013 alone).
+Three exhilarating years — that’s how long it’s been since we first made our mark in the world of voice and SMS APIs.
+We’ve come a long way since our inception, confidently striding in the right direction, scaling up our team from four to 30 members, and growing our customer base at an unbelievable rate (by 400% in 2013 alone).
 What a fantastic journey it’s been!

-Thinking back to when Mike and I co-founded the business, I can remember all the ups and downs we’ve been through and the important lessons we’ve learnt along the way.
+Thinking back to when Mike and I co-founded the business, I remember all the ups and downs we’ve been through and the important lessons we’ve learned along the way.
 Here are three that I believe had the greatest impact on our growth and development as a company.

 Lesson 1: How we persevered as Y Combinator rejects

-I remember the unfaltering enthusiasm that drove us when Mike and I first connected on Github, and created the Plivo Open Source Framework (at the time we called it Telephonie, using the French spelling, since Mike is originally from France).
-We wanted a more robust solution to incorporate voice and SMS capabilities into web applications and decided to build it ourselves.
+I remember the unfaltering enthusiasm that drove us when Mike and I first connected on GitHub, and created the Plivo open source framework.
+At the time we called it Telephonie, using the French spelling, since Mike is originally from France.
+We wanted a more robust solution to incorporate voice and SMS capabilities into web applications than we could find elsewhere and decided to build it ourselves.
 The result was technically superior to what existed at that point.
-Ultimately, Plivo framework became extremely popular and people wanted to pay us to develop applications for them.
+The Plivo framework became popular, and people wanted to pay us to develop applications for them.
 That kickstarted the idea to take Plivo to the next level.

 So what does working with passion mean?
-It means that if you are fervent about what you do, then challenges along the way will fire you up rather than dampen your spirit.
-Mike and I learnt that very early on.
-In September 2011, after meeting just once, we started our company, moving from being developers of the Plivo framework, to providing voice and SMS APIs for easy integration into applications.
-At the end of September, in a rush of enthusiasm, we applied for Y Combinator and we were rejected.
+It means that if you’re fervent about what you do, then challenges along the way will fire you up rather than dampen your spirit.
+Mike and I learned that very early on.
+In September 2011, after meeting just once, we started our company, moving from being developers of the Plivo framework to providing voice and SMS APIs for easy integration into applications.
+At the end of September, in a rush of enthusiasm, we applied for Y Combinator — and we were rejected.
 Even worse, we took stock and realized that we had no money, no real product, and no customers.
 That still didn’t deter us.
-We wouldn’t give up and that stubborn belief in ourselves worked.
+We wouldn’t give up, and that stubborn belief in ourselves worked.
 By the first week of October, we had our first paying customer.
-By the end of November, we managed to raise 250,000 USD in funds.
-In January of 2012, we hired our first two team members.
-We were running on adrenalin and watching Plivo come to life was a rush like no other.
+By the end of November, we managed to raise $250,000 in funds.
+In January of 2012 we hired our first two team members.
+We were running on adrenalin, and watching Plivo come to life was a rush like no other.

-Today, we are set to take the market by storm.
-This ‘never give up’, ‘go-getter’ attitude is something we take pride in.
+Today, we’re set to take the market by storm.
+This never-give-up, go-getter attitude is something we take pride in.
 It’s why customers trust us and have built their businesses on us.
 Our confidence and attitude is pretty much what defines us at Plivo.